-"I find EIFS very interesting and in my view the main event for our industry this year."
+"I find EIFS very interesting and in my view the main event for our industry."

 Abdellah Benhatta is currently Deputy CEO of Egis Projects, a Group subsidiary dedicated to project structuring, equity investment and operation services for infrastructure projects (road and airports), turnkey systems delivery, urban mobility services as well as energy projects.
 Egis Projects have been actively participating in 25 infrastructure projects having been successfully closed in the last 30 years in Europe, Australia, North America and Far East.

 Benhatta started his career as a lawyer at Caisse des Dépôts, taking several positions in various departments (Finance, Projects, Banking).
 He lastly joined the Banking branch of Caisse des Dépôts as the Head of the Legal Department.

 Benhatta joined Egis Projects in 2007 as a lawyer and quickly acted as a Project Director on various infrastructure projects before taking the lead of the infrastructure PPP/Concession Development team as well as the Urban Mobility Development team.
 He worked on several road and airports projects (i.e. M25 in London, M6 in Hungary, A63 and L2 in France) and was also involved in various mobility projects (i.e. free flow tolling projects in Vancouver, Canada; Orlando, USA; smart parking project in Amsterdam and in France).